bburky/NAS/docs/index.md

 </a>
 </figure>

-Then I simply outlined the original side panel and each of the I/O ports.
+Then I outlined the original side panel and each of the I/O ports.
 I measured the height of the BPI-R2 with motherboard standoffs attached, then placed the I/O port outlines at that height.
 I also took a lot of measurements to ensure I used the right thickness of acrylic.

 <figure>
 <a href="images/outlines.pdf">